lhbelfanti/goxcrap/README.md

 SCRAPPER_USERNAME=<Twitter username>
 SCRAPPER_PASSWORD=<Twitter password>
 BROKER_CONCURRENT_MESSAGES=<Number of concurrent messages that will be processed>
+SCRAPPER_LOGIN_PAGE_TIMEOUT=<Time limit (in seconds) the scrapper will wait for the login page to load completely before timing out>
+SCRAPPER_LOGIN_ELEMENTS_TIMEOUT=<Time limit (in seconds) the scrapper will wait for the necessary elements (e.g., username and email fields, login button) to appear on the login page before timing out>
+SCRAPPER_LOGIN_PASSWORD_TIMEOUT=<Time limit (in seconds) the scrapper will wait for the password element to appear on the login page before timing out>
+SCRAPPER_SEARCH_PAGE_TIMEOUT=<Time limit (in seconds) the scrapper will wait for the search page to load completely before timing out>
+SCRAPPER_ARTICLES_TIMEOUT=<Time limit (in seconds) the scrapper will wait for the articles elements to appear on the search page before timing out>

 # Selenium Chrome driver paths
 SELENIUM_DRIVER_PATH=<The path to the Chrome driver> --> Example: /usr/bin/chromedriver